livetechhelper/symfony-bref-starter/readme.md

 7. We will have 1 cert for the dev environment and one for the prod env (you can skip dev if you don't want it)
 8. For each domain, view the requested cert, it will be "pending validation" for a while
 9. You will see the option for "Create records in Route53", click this to have AWS auto add the CNAME records so you don't have to
+10. Create AAAA records for both dev and prod, you will get the option to link to an AWS resource, choose the corresponding cloudfront distribution
-10. Copy the ARN for each and replace both the domain names and certs in your project's serverless.yaml
+11. Copy the ARN for each and replace both the domain names and certs in your project's serverless.yaml

+*Note: Sometimes even if everything in AWS says it's synced or up to date, it can take a while to actually answer for the domain / for DNS to propogate*

 ### Deploy your application
 This assumes that you have logged into the AWS cli and you have an authorized session in your terminal, if you do not, you will not be able to deploy.
 If you have followed the steps so far, you should do this inside the docker container which should have your access key id and secret already set.